Battle Ground . . . In and Around

 Two non-profits benefit from sale of these books.

-Peace Wins is published by Friends of the Battle Ground Library.
+Peace Wins is published by Friends of the Battle Ground Community Library.
+The "Friends" provide programs that cannot be purchased through tax monies.

-Battle Ground Lake Before It Became a State Park is published by GFWC-Battle Ground.
+Battle Ground Lake Before It Became a State Park is published by GFWC-Battle Ground, a women' community service club.

 It was a pleasure to write the book, originally a project of GFWC-Battle Ground, a women's community service club (GFWC.org) in celebration of the 1976 Bicentennial of the United States of America.